projectdiscovery/openrisk/README.md

 </h1>

-openrisk is an experimental tool which reads [nuclei](http://github.com/projectdiscovery/nuclei) output (text, markdown, and JSON) and generates a risk score for the host using OpenAI's GPT-3 model.
-It is intended, for now, to work against a single target at a time.
+openrisk is an experimental tool which reads [nuclei](http://github.com/projectdiscovery/nuclei) output (JSONL) and generates a risk score for the scan.
+It is intended, for now, to work against a single scan at a time.

 > **NOTE**: This is an experimental program released by the ProjectDiscovery Research Team.
 As such, it may not meet the same code quality standards as our other projects, and may not be as well-tested.
 We welcome suggestions, bug fixes, and ideas on integrating these experiments into our other tools!